mathause/cmip_temperatures/README.md

 # Mean temperature anomalies for CMIP5 and CMIP6

-Document mean temperature anomalies for time periods in cmip5 and cmip6 data
+Document mean temperature anomalies for time periods in cmip5 and cmip6 data.
+Check the [global warming levels](https://github.com/mathause/cmip_warming_levels) repository for a list of the year when a certain global warming level is reached.

 *Mathias Hauser*<sup>1</sup>